microsoft/rushstack-websites/websites/rushjs.io/docs/pages/configs/rush_json.md

    */
   "eventHooks": {
     /**
-     * The list of shell commands to run before the Rush installation starts */
+     * A list of shell commands to run before "rush install" or "rush update" starts installation */
     "preRushInstall": [
       // "common/scripts/pre-rush-install.js"
     ],

     /**
-     * The list of shell commands to run after the Rush installation finishes */
+     * A list of shell commands to run after "rush install" or "rush update" finishes installation */
     "postRushInstall": [],

     /**
-     * The list of shell commands to run before the Rush build command starts */
+     * A list of shell commands to run before "rush build" or "rush rebuild" starts building */
     "preRushBuild": [],

     /**
+     * A list of shell commands to run after "rush build" or "rush rebuild" finishes building */
+    "postRushBuild": [],

+    /**
+     * A list of shell commands to run before the "rushx" command starts */
+    "preRushx": [],

+    /**
-     * The list of shell commands to run after the Rush build command finishes */
+     * A list of shell commands to run after the "rushx" command finishes */
-    "postRushBuild": []
+    "postRushx": []
   },

   /**